abhishekmardiya/next16-commerce/STEPS.md

 - Also, we are getting help identifying blocking calls, which is common problem, which we just experienced earlier before adding this suspense.
 Remove it and show cacheComponents would have identified this blocking call for us, ensuring we don't create slow apps.
 - Add use cache to the CategoryFilters, mark cached, remove suspense.
 - Keep my Products hybrid, because I want them fresh.
 - Footer -> Categories: Can only use cache async functions, but since we already use the donut here it’s not a problem for the ShowMore, allowing us to cache more content as well as getting compositional benefits.
 It's all connected.
-Mark cached, remove suspense.
+Remove suspense.
 - See initial load, big static shell, only product list loads.

 ### Product page